FaztWeb/javascript-course/basics/paradigms/poo/README.md

 oop - definition
 http://c2.com/cgi/wiki?DefinitionsForOo

-OOP based on two requirements, that is capability to model problem in objects, and its support of few principles of modularity and code reuse
+OOP based on two requirements:
+1. that is capability to model problem in objects
+2.  and its support of few principles of modularity and code reuse

 1. a language must enable a developer to describe